iredmail/docs/en_US/installation/0-install.ee.md

 !!! warning

-    * iRedMail Enterprise Edition is designed to be deployed on a fresh / clean server, which means you should not have other network services running on the server __BEFORE__ iRedMail installation.
+    * iRedMail Enterprise Edition is designed to be deployed on a fresh / clean server, or migrate from an iRedMail server deployed with iRedMail Easy platform.
+For new installation, it will install and configure required components, so you should not have other network services installed or running on the server __BEFORE__ installation.
     * iRedMail Enterprise Edition will install and configure all required software automatically.
     * Many ISPs block network port 25 by default, it's used for communication